o2r-project/erc-spec/docs/glossary.md

 ## Create

 One of the major constituents of ERC interaction.
-The user can create an ERC by following the technical instructions included in the Specification (ERC Spec) or use the o2r reproducibility service, which has been referentially implemented as "o2r platform".
+The user can create an ERC by following the technical instructions included in the Specification (ERC Spec) or use the o2r reproducibility service.
-For more information, see [erc-spec/user-guide/creation/]
+For more information, see [erc-spec/user-guide/creation/]().

 ## Discover